HussainAther/philosophy/neurophilosophy/braincomputer.md

 We may consider the network theory of meaning (or holistic theory or conceptual-role theory) such that the meaning of an expression plays a role in its internal representatinoal economy.
 This way it relates to sensory input and behavioral output.
 Meaning is relational as an expression's meaning is a function of its inferential and computational role in a person's internal system.
+A robot that behaves like a human is still subject to the quesitno of whether those thoughts it generates have the same meaning that represent our own meaning.
+Assigning meaning to the internal states of a robot would be applying a double standard arbitrarily with no useful purpose.